TeamCOMPAS/methods_paper_markdown/paper.md

 In addition to the core stellar and binary evolution engine, we provide Python scripts for both pre- and post-processing COMPAS outputs.
 Post-processing can account for integrating populations formed throughout cosmic history [@2019MNRAS.490.3740N] and methods to account for gravitational-wave selection effects [@Barrett:2017fcw].
 A set of examples is also provided.

-COMPAS is *embarrassingly* parallel and can be trivially run on high performance computers, and distributed on cloud computing platforms such as Amazon Web Services.
+COMPAS is *embarrassingly* parallel and can be trivially run on high performance computers and distributed on cloud computing.

-COMPAS was initially designed to focus on studies of merging binaries containing neutron stars and black holes, that are being observed through gravitational waves [@Stevenson2017FormationEvolution;@2018MNRAS.481.4009V].
+COMPAS was initially designed to focus on studies of merging binaries containing neutron stars and black holes that are being observed through gravitational waves [@Stevenson2017FormationEvolution;@2018MNRAS.481.4009V].
-In recent years, the scope of systems investigated with COMPAS has expanded to incorporate, e.g., Be X-ray binaries and luminous red novae (see @COMPAS:2021methodsPaper or [the COMPAS collaboration website](https://compas.science) for a summary of COMPAS publications to date.)
+In recent years, the scope of systems investigated with COMPAS has expanded to incorporate, e.g., Be X-ray binaries [@Vinciguerra:2020] and luminous red novae [@Howitt:2020] (see @COMPAS:2021methodsPaper or [the COMPAS collaboration website](https://compas.science) for a summary of COMPAS publications to date.)

 COMPAS development happens on [Github](https://github.com/TeamCOMPAS/COMPAS).
-We maintain a [Zenodo community](https://zenodo. org/communities/compas/) where data from many publications using COMPAS is publicly available.
+We maintain a [Zenodo community](https://zenodo.org/communities/compas/) where data from many publications using COMPAS is publicly available.

 # Acknowledgements

 Multiple authors are supported by the Australian Research Council Centre of Excellence for Gravitational Wave Discovery (OzGrav), through project number CE170100004.
-Multiple authors were funded in part by the National Science Foundation under Grant No. (NSF grant number 2009131), the Netherlands Organization for Scientific Research (NWO) as part of the Vidi research program BinWaves with project number 639.042.728 and by the European Union’s Horizon 2020 research and innovation program from the European Research Council
-(ERC, Grant agreement No. 715063).
+Multiple authors were funded in part by the National Science Foundation under Grant No. (NSF grant number 2009131), the Netherlands Organization for Scientific Research (NWO) as part of the Vidi research program BinWaves with project number 639.042.728 and by the European Union’s Horizon 2020 research and innovation program from the European Research Council (ERC, Grant agreement No. 715063).
 FSB is supported in part by the Prins Bernard Cultuurfonds studiebeurs.
 IM is a recipient of an Australian Research Council Future Fellowship (FT190100574).
 AVG acknowledges funding support by the Danish National Research Foundation (DNRF132)

 # References